It was 2007 when vivid dreams of Aotearoa’s landscapes began calling Holly Winterwood home.

 “When we left the coast, I forgot it, so it was lucky I had my phone.”

-Holly’s mother, Michele Hawkins helped write the script of the opera as part of a fellowship at New Zealand Pacific Studio, and a sneak preview of the first Act was performed at Aratoi last year.
+Holly’s mother, Michele Hawkins, wrote the story and libretto of the opera as part of a fellowship at New Zealand Pacific Studio, and a sneak preview of the first Act was performed at Aratoi last year.

 The role of Paeakau will be performed by Holly, and she will be joined by the recorded voices of prominent New Zealand artists Rawiri Paratene as The Narrator and Whirimako Black as The Ancestress, Whaiora.